A review on the Vortex and Coherent Structures in Dusty Plasma Medium: Vortices in magnetized dusty plasma

 \section{Vortices in magnetized dusty plasma}

 The previous section deals with vortex and coherent structures in unmagnetized dusty plasma where different free energy sources to drive vortex motion against dissipation losses were elaborated in detail.
-Since dusty plasma is an admixture of electrons, ions and negatively charged dust grains, external magnetic field strongly affects their dynamics through magnetic or Lorentz force.
-The strength of Lorentz force strongly depends on the energy or mass of the charged particle therefore lighter charged particles (electrons) experience a strong magnetic force as compared to the massive charged particles (dust grains) at a given strength of magnetic field.
-Hence dynamics of electrons and ions get modified at a weak B-field but a strong B-field is required to make Lorentz force effective on charged dust particles.
-It is a fact that the dynamics of dust grains are associated with the dynamics of background plasma species (electrons, ions, and neutrals) that make the medium more interesting in the presence of the external magnetic field.
-The role of the external magnetic field in establishing the coherent vortex structures in the dust plasma system is discussed in this section.
+Since dusty plasma is an admixture of electrons, ions, and negatively charged dust grains, an external magnetic field strongly affects their dynamics through magnetic or Lorentz force [$F_m = q (\vec{v} \times \vec{B}$)].
+The strength of Lorentz force strongly depends on the velocity (or energy and mass) of the charged particle; therefore, lighter charged particles (electron/ions) having higher velocity experience a strong magnetic force as compared to the massive slow-moving charged particles (dust grains) at a given strength of the magnetic field.
+Hence, the dynamics of electrons and ions get modified at a weak B-field, but a strong B-field is required to make Lorentz force effective for charged dust particles \cite{thomasmagnetized2015,melzermagnetizedreview2021}.
+There are many challenges to achieving magnetization conditions for charged dust grains\cite{thomasmagnetized2015,mangicppreview2023} in the laboratory, therefore, most past studies on magnetized dusty plasma, where only ambient plasma species (electrons and ions) are magnetized were conducted.
+The role of the external magnetic field in establishing the vortex structures through the dynamics of plasma species in the dust plasma system is discussed in this section.